Understanding the Basics of a DOT Medical Card

 - Sleep Apnea: Untreated sleep apnea can lead to daytime sleepiness, making it dangerous for commercial vehicle drivers.
 Do you know about DOT Clearinghouse Enforcement?
 If a medical examiner suspects sleep apnea, the driver may need to undergo a sleep study and treatment before certification.

 Challenging the Results of a DOT Physical Exam

-If a driver disagrees with the results of their DOT physical examination, they have the right to challenge the decision.
+If drivers disagree with their DOT physical examination results, they can challenge the decision.
 Visit & know about DOT Blood Pressure Requirements.
 They can seek a second opinion from another certified medical examiner.
 However, it's essential to note that the FMCSA will consider the findings of both examinations when deciding whether to issue a DOT Medical Card.

 Preparing for a DOT Physical Exam